yashasip7/Fresher-Coding-Assessment/README.md

 - [mastodon](mastodon/README.md)
 - [transformer](transformer/README.md)

 Each problem has a folder for it.
 The problem definition, and details on what is expected in each problem is in the README of each folder.

+Each problem has been divided into “steps”, i.e., small features that can be completed one after the other, as they build incrementally on top of each other.

 Please read all the problem statements before you start.
 Each of the problems is designed to leverage a different set of skills. **It is unlikely that you will have the time to take on more than one problem**.
 Pick the problem that is the best match for your abilities and skills, and solve it.